isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ???

 ### <a name="Rc-regular"></a>C.11: Make concrete types regular

 ##### Reason

 Regular types are easier to understand and reason about than types that are not regular (irregularities requires extra effort to understand and use).

+The C++ built-in types are regular, and so are standard-library classes such as `string`, `vector`, and `map`.
+Concrete classes without assignment and equality can be defined, but they are (and should be) rare.

 ##### Example